Innovations for Regenerative Viticulture & Agriculture

 Extractive, conventional agriculture is both a key driver of the environmental crisis and heavily reliant on natural resources and ecosystem services currently at risk.
 Regenerative agriculture provides an opportunity to decarbonize and address environmental impacts and risks across multiple planetary boundaries, helping lay the foundation for resilience in a resource-constrained future.

 Switzerland’s nature transition requires CHF 5.3 billion in annual investment until 2050.
 More than 25% of the total financing need relates to regenerative agriculture (CHF 1.4 billion per year).
-Around 85% of the total investment is likely to require public funding, reflecting high public asset ownership and the low commercial viability of many interventions.

 according to a study of Swiss Bankers Association (SBA) and Boston Consulting Group (BCG)